kuszturareka/HQ/README.md

 ### Future Features:
-1.Adding a timer
+1. Adding a timer

-2.
-3.Changing the background image for every question, since it would probably make the game more appealing.
+ 2. Changing the background image for every question, since it would probably make the game more appealing.

-4.Aligning the answers.
+ 3. Aligning the answers.

 ## Technologies Used
 ### Languages Used